PacktPublishing/Building-Forms-with-Vue.js/README.md

 ## Get to Know the Author
 **Marina Mosti**
 is a full-stack web developer with over 13 years of experience in the field.
-She currently is part of the Vue Vixens community, where she enjoys mentoring other women on JavaScript and her favorite framework, Vue.
+She enjoys mentoring other women on JavaScript and her favorite framework, Vue, as well as writing articles and tutorials for the community.
 She currently holds a position as Lead FE Developer at VoiceThread, and is the author of the FormVueLatte library as well as a member of the Vuelidate team.
-In her spare time, she enjoys playing bass, drums, and video games.
+In her spare time, she enjoys playing bass, drums, and videogames.

 ### Suggestions and Feedback